 - Wear and tear: Oriental rugs that have significant wear and tear will need to be treated via area support.

 - General Condition: Any repairs to damaged areas of your oriental rug need to be completed before the rug can be cleaned.

 Similar to other rugs or carpet, oriental rugs attract dust.
 Even regular vacuuming will not prevent dust from getting trapped with the rug fibers.
 This is especially true if your oriental rug is in a high-traffic area of your home.
 A professional rug cleaning service utilizes specialized dusting machines for rugs to clean your oriental rug without causing any damage.

 Soaking & Cleaning

 Once the dust removal process is complete, the next step is the soaking and cleaning process.
 In most cases, the cleaner will allow your oriental rug to soak overnight to allow for time to remove any significant stains or odors.
-Next, the rug will be clean thoroughly on both sides with a special and safe rug shampoo.
-Then it will be rinsed with water to remove any soap reside.
+Next, the rug will be clean thoroughly on both sides with special and safe rug shampoo.
+Then it will be rinsed with water to remove any soap residue.